2015 Report CardRead our 2015 Report Card for Coons »

 - S.Res.
 390: A resolution designating March 3, 2016 as “World Wildlife Day”.

 View All » (including bills from previous years)

-From Nov 2010 to Mar 2015, Coons missed 20 of 1,262 roll call votes, which is 1.6%.
-This is better than the median of 1.6% among the lifetime records of senators currently serving.
+From Nov 2010 to Apr 2016, Coons missed 28 of 1,598 roll call votes, which is 1.8%.
+This is on par with the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.